tpalczew/HideFaces/README.md

 The project was developed and tested on AWS E2 instance using Deep Learning AMI (Ubuntu) Version 15.0 (ami-0b43cec40e1390f34) using python3.

-The pip freez for this specific setting is shown here.
+The pip freez for this specific setting is shown [here](https://github.com/tpalczew/HideFaces/blob/master/static/aws-e2-requirements.txt)

 ## Environment Settings